From 'Who Are You?' to 'What Do You Need to Do?'

 THE TURNING POINT

-changed our course.
+changed our role-based course.

 THE PIVOT